Sofia Vergara Pours Out Of White Bikini Top In Sexy Swimsuit Throwback

-Sofia Vergara has shared another sexy throwback photo to her Instagram timeline which has her 20.5 million followers drooling.
+Sofia Vergara has shared another sexy throwback photo to her Instagram timeline which has her 20.5 million followers excited.
 The former model celebrated Throwback Thursday by posting a bikini pic from the 1990s that was taken during her time in Miami, Florida.
 The new picture was a close-up shot of Sofia showing off everything but her lower legs which were cropped out of the image.

-The Modern Family star’s super toned tummy was on full display in the sexy snap, as was her ample cleavage which poured out of her bikini top.
-Sofia rocked an all-white two-piece bathing suit which was lowcut on the bottoms and revealing on the top, slightly adorned with small silver embellishments.
-The actress held her arms behind her pushing forward her bronzed chest and torso making them the focal point of the image.
+The Modern Family star’s super toned tummy was on display in the sexy snap, as was her ample cleavage which poured out of her bikini top.
+Sofia rocked an all-white two-piece bathing suit which was low cut on the bottoms and revealing on the top, slightly adorned with small silver embellishments.
+The actress held her arms behind her, pushing out her bronzed chest and torso, making them the focal point of the image.

-Sofia’s long locks were worn straight as they were pushed back behind her shoulders looking slightly damp.
-She looked off to her left in the image giving the perfect side profile of her flawless face.
+Sofia’s long slightly damp locks were worn straight as they were pushed back behind her shoulders.
+She looked off to her left, giving the perfect side profile of her flawless face.

-In the background was Miami at sunset as she posed in front of a body of water surrounded by waving palm trees.
+Miami at sunset was in the background as she posed in front of a body of water surrounded by palm trees.

 In under an hour, the throwback photo brought in thousands of likes and comments from followers who couldn’t get enough of the revealing pic.

-Almost 200,000 likes had garnered shortly after its posting as well as 1,000 comments.
-Fans began complimenting Sofia beneath the photograph, fawning over her impressive and enviable body.
+The pic earned almost 200,000 likes shortly after its posting, as well as 1,000 comments.
+Fans began complimenting Sofia, fawning over her impressive and enviable body.

 “The original Instagram body!!” one fan wrote.